Igor-Stovba/SWE_HW1/README.md

 # Testing

-We have env.cpp with included header.
+We have `tests.cpp` with included header.
 On each push tests from this file will be run.
-The tests will use Google Test.
+The tests will use Catch2 framework.
+We benchmarked our algorithms (`bench.cpp`) with help of Google Benchmark.
+You can see results in Github Actions.

 ## License